jessepav/lacygoill-wiki-backup/shell/shell.md

     $ printf 'a \t b'
     a 	 b~

-OTOH, if you use a format, the string won't be altered by `$ printf`:
+OTOH, if you use a format, the string won't be altered by `printf`:

     $ printf '%s' 'a \\z b'
     a \\z b~